gbmhunter/blog/content/electronics/components/power-regulators/switch-mode-power-supplies-smps/control-methodologies/_index.md

 1. If a N-channel MOSFET is used, a charge-pump is needed to provided a voltage rail above `\(V_{IN}\)` to drive the gate when turning it on.

 Many off-the-shelf ICs will contain both the switch and the current-sensing directly in the IC, removing the need for a separate `\(R_{SENSE}\)` and associated differential amplifier to measure the current.

+#### Noise Issues and Blanking Intervals

+Because the switching action causes noise, and the current-measuring voltage signal is usually low (because low-valued resistors are used to keep power dissipation down), current mode control has a high susceptibility to noise and voltage transients[^ti-sboa187e-current-mode-control] [^university-of-colorado-bolder-intro-to-peak-current-mode-control].
+The switching action can cause ringing in the voltage measurement of the current at the point of turn on.
+This ringing can cause the measured signal to go over the control threshold and prematurely turn the switch OFF, as shown in the below diagram:

+{{% figure src="peak-current-mode-control-noise.webp" width="500px" caption="Diagram showing how switching noise can prematurely turn the switch OFF, and how a blanking interval can be used to improve the noise immunity." %}}

+One way to compensate for this is to add in a _blanking interval_.
+This is a short interval that begins at switch turn-on in which the output of the current feedback comparator is ignored[^university-of-colorado-bolder-intro-to-peak-current-mode-control].
+This improves the current mode controls noise immunity.

 ## Further Reading